rubymonsters/ruby-for-beginners/source/12-more_built_in_classes/01-symbols.md

 *Symbols are like strings, except they are code.*

-Symbols are a rather strange concept to be honest, and we only introduce them this early because symbols are used so often and widely that you'll very likely find them used in code elsewhere.
+Symbols are a rather strange concept to be honest, and we only introduce them because symbols are used so often and widely that you'll very likely find them used in code elsewhere.
 For your first steps in learning programming we would not necessarily need them.

 A symbol is written like this: `:something`